novuhq/novu/docs/docs/guides/How to Add Digest to In-App Notifications.md

 - A Novu account.
 [Sign up for free](http://web.novu.co) if you don’t have one yet.
 - A working React development environment.

-## Setting things up in Novu
+## Workflow setup in Novu

-Once, you have these, you need to follow the following steps:
+Once, you have these, follow the steps below:

 1. Head over to the Novu Dashboard.
 2. Click “Workflows” on the left sidebar of your Novu dashboard.